njelich/COPE_Tracker_Chrome/README.md

 ## What is this?

-**COPE Price Bage** is the minimalistic Chrome extension for cope price monitoring and showing it inside extension bage.
+**COPE Price Tracker** is the minimalistic Chrome extension for cope price monitoring and showing it inside extension bage.

 - Shows the last cope-USD rate inside the extension icon